bank-vaults/bank-vaults.dev/docs/mutating-webhook/configuration.md

 {{< include-headless "mutating-webhook-config-examples-basic.md" "bank-vaults" >}}

-## Pre-requisites for inline injection to work
+## Prerequisites for inline injection to work

 Vault needs to be properly configured for mutation to function; namely `externalConfig.auth` and `externConfig.roles` (from the perspective of the vault operator CR) need to be properly configured.
-If you're not using the vault operator then you must make sure that your Vault configuration for `Kubernetes` auth methods [1][are properly configured].
+If you're not using the vault operator then you must make sure that your Vault configuration for `Kubernetes` auth methods [are properly configured](https://www.vaultproject.io/docs/auth/kubernetes).
 This configuration is outside the scope of this document.
-If you use the operator for managing Vault in your cluster, please read documentation in [2][this directory].
+If you use the operator for managing Vault in your cluster, see the [Vault operator documentation](../../operator/).

 ## Inject secret into resources